 No, no third party supplier can do this.
 Once codes issued by the UCC/GS1 are on-sold GS1 no longer manages these numbers.
 They therefore do not update their records beyond the original holder.
 Oz Barcodes ensures that the codes we sell are globally unique and not assigned to a product prior to being issued to our customers.
 It is also up to product owners to manage thier numbers and avoid duplicate assignments.
 Additionally GS1 does not register your individual barcodes or product data on GEPIR.
 GS1 will only place company details on GEPIR for their current members.

-There are popular alternatives to the GEPIR database such as Datakick and Open Product Data where you can register your product and barcode information free of charge.
+There are popular alternatives to the GEPIR database where you can register your product and barcode information free of charge.